homedepot/spingo/README.md

 - Enter this command to make sure the setup is complete `showlog`
 - Once completed log into the user account by entering this command `spingo`
 - Setup Halyard for the first time by executing `./setupHalyard.sh`
-- We need to replace the IP addresses in the `default_networks_that_can_access_k8s_api` variable of the `vars.tfvars` file in the root directory to be the correct values that were previously created.
-They are marked with comments on where to change them and which should go where.
-Then we need to do a `terraform apply` in the `spinnaker` directory to make the changes take effect.
-(This will almost certainly get automated in the future but for now...)
 - Before we deploy we should make sure we can reach the cluster by trying this command `kubectl get nodes` and you should see the nodes of the cluster listed
 - Now we need to deploy Spinnaker with the `hda` command which behind the scenes runs `hal deploy apply --wait-for-completion`
 - Once the deployment is successful the next step is to setup SSL by executing `./setupSSL.sh`